-General Marking Principles
+1 General Marking Principles

-1.1 It is not possible to list all acceptable alternatives in the Detailed Mark Scheme provided in Section 2.
-You will need to consider all alternative answers and unexpected approaches in candidates' scripts, make a decision on whether they communicate the required elements, in consultation with your Team Leader if necessary (or with your Product Manager if you are a single Examiner), and award marks accordingly.
+1.1 Please note it is not possible to list all acceptable alternatives in the Detailed Mark Scheme provided in Section 2.
+You will need to consider all alternative answers and unexpected approaches in candidates' scripts, make a decision on whether they communicate the required elements, and award marks accordingly.